Nutrinza Limited Terms of Trade

 4.1 Force majeure:

-The Seller shall not be responsible to the Buyer for any loss resulting from delay in delivery of the Goods (or any part thereof) occasioned by an act of God, fire, flood, wind, explosion, power failure, war, embargo, act of government, strike (including dock and/or shipping strike), lock-out, combination of workers, or civil commotion which is not due to the Seller’s own acts or negligence (Force Majeure Event).
-If the grounds of relief under this clause continue for more than 10 days, or if and as soon as performance becomes impossible, the Seller shall be entitled to terminate the Sale Contract by written notice to the Buyer.
+The Seller shall not be responsible to the Buyer for any loss resulting from delay in delivery of the goods (or any part thereof) occasioned by an act of God, fire, flood, wind, explosion, power failure, war, embargo, act of government, pandemics or epidemics, strike (including dock and/or shipping strike), lock-out, combination of workers, or civil commotion which is not due to the Seller’s own acts or negligence (Force Majeure Event).
+If the grounds of relief under this clause continue for more than 10 days, or if and as soon as performance becomes impossible, the Seller shall be entitled to terminate the Sales Contract by written notice to the Buyer.

 5. Security and Title